markusressel/fan2go-tui/README.md

 ## Configuration

 > **Note:**
-> The configuration is optional and currently only contains debugging settings.
+> The configuration is optional and sane defaults will be used if omitted.

 Then configure fan2go-tui by creating a YAML configuration file in **one** of the following locations: